Aussie YA

 Steven Herrick

-This man, is a genius.
-He writes the best verse novels you can get.
+Herrick writes compelling, rhythmic, funny and sad verse novels.
 The characters are real and his poems have a perfect rhythm.
 His books are impossible to put down, and the stories are ones that linger.

 Simmone Howell